ifahrentholz/lips/README.md

 # LIPS _(local image placeholder service)_

 ## Install dependencies
-First download and install [GraphicsMagick](http://www.graphicsmagick.org/) or [ImageMagick](http://www.imagemagick.org/).
+First download and install [GraphicsMagick](http://www.graphicsmagick.org/) or [ImageMagick](http://www.imagemagick.org/) and [Ghostscript](http://www.ghostscript.com/).
 In Mac OS X, you can simply use [Homebrew](http://mxcl.github.io/homebrew/) and do:

     brew install imagemagick
     brew install graphicsmagick
+    brew install gs

 If you want WebP support with ImageMagick, you must add the WebP option: